reinierkof/magik-company/README.md

 Any time one transmits to magik (buffer or local) the cache is refreshed. magik-company-reload-cache can be used to manually refresh the cache.

-Expect a slight delay in typing after using f2-b or f2-RET.
+Expect a slight delay in typing after using f2-b, f2-RET or magik-company-reload-cache.

+When typing on a new line the buffer local cache (only for magik-ts-mode) is refreshed.

 ### Yasnippet completion